 Please note that we are not responsible for any damage that might occur should you choose to try this out, be it to your pen, cotton wool, tablet or yourself.
 Watch your fingers and your tablet carefully while doing this DIY experiment, and keep the homemade stylus well away from any ports on your tablet.
 If it all seems like too much fuss and you'd prefer to just get an actual stylus, see our picks for the best iPad stylus and best Android stylus.
 We also have a guide to the best Apple Pencil alternatives.

 Make your own stylus using a cotton bud or Q-tip

-With your ink cartridge removed from the pen, push the cotton bud into the tip of the pen where the nib normally sits.
+With the ink cartridge now removed from the pen, push the cotton bud into the tip where the nib normally sits.
 This can be tricky, so you may need to play around with the size of the remaining stem of the bud.

 03. Reassemble the pen and wrap in foil

 Once secure, screw the pen back together.
 Wrap the tin or aluminium foil around the pen making sure the foil is making contact with the cotton bud tip.
 Use some tape to secure the foil.